k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

   - If Cassandra is used as a MicroDB storage, there is no need to introduce additional DBs
   - Managed services (such as AWS Keyspaces or Astra) are supported
   - Supported by the iidFinder solution
-  - Built-in mechanism for managing parallel threads during bulk instance loading.
+  - Built-in mechanism for managing parallel threads during bulk instance loading
 - Cons:
   - Consistency
   - Not easy to operate and maintain